All Episodes

 This is the place to pitch the fight.

-If we shut off the funding to implement Obamacare, and the Senate or the President refuses to go along with it, that is their decision, not ours.
+If we shut off the funding to implement Obamacare and the Senate or the president refuses to go along with it, that is their decision, not ours.

-I don't under I well I don't want to sound naive here, folks.
+Well, I don't want to sound naive here, folks.

-I I don't uh I I don't understand our side having any argument whatsoever about wanting to defund Obamacare.
+I do understand it, but I mean, in real world terms, I don't understand our side having any argument whatsoever about wanting to defund Obamacare.

 That's why they are all in the majority.

-Mr. Boehner is speaker because people want Obamacare defunded.
+Mr. Boehner is Speaker because people want Obamacare defunded.

-Ryan and Cantor have leadership positions because people want this spending stopped, they want it checked, they want it rolled back.
+Ryan and Cantor have leadership positions because people want this spending stopped.

 They want Obama's presiding over the decline of this country stopped, and they want Obamacare repealed.